C16erikthompson/ECE281_CE5/README.md

 To test my design I inserted the following instructions into the test bench

-     	  instr <= X"2010002C"; -- adding 44 to $s0
+       instr <= X"2010002c";
         wait for clk_period;

-        instr <= X"3612FFDB"; -- ORI $s0 with -37
+        instr <= X"2011ffdb";
         wait for clk_period;

+        instr <= X"02309020";
+        wait for clk_period;

+        instr <= X"36538000";
+        wait for clk_period;

+        instr <= X"AC120054";
+        wait for clk_period;

 This code produced the following waveform when simulated:

 ![](https://github.com/C16erikthompson/ECE281_CE5/blob/master/Waveform2.png?raw=true)

-By the value in spot 18 in memory is the result of the ori instruction.
-It is shown to be a success, with a '1' for every bit in the result.
+The value in memory location 18 is the result of and or operation calculated on the values 0x8000 and 0x0007.
+The signal shows that these values were "or"ed bitwise to produce the output 0x8007, proving that the design was successful.

 #Documentation